 The utility plant in service is stated at cost.
 The cost of additions to the utility plant and major replacements of retired units of property is capitalized.
 Cost includes direct labor, outside services, materials and transportation, employee fringe benefits, overhead, and interest on funds borrowed to finance construction.
 The cost and accumulated depreciation of property sold or retired is deducted from capital assets, and any profit or loss resulting from the disposal is credited or charged in the nonoperating section of the statement of revenues, expenses and changes in net position.
 The cost of current repairs, maintenance, and minor replacements is charged to expense as incurred.
 Depreciation has been provided over estimated useful lives of the assets using the straight-line method.
-Depreciation expense for the year ending December 31, 2016 was \$214,687.
+The District has re-evaluated its estimated useful lives of assets and as a result, most assets have a longer useful life.
+This change will cause depreciation to be less in the current year.
+Depreciation expense for the year ending December 31, 2017 was \$184,675.